ltcondon/GigHub.io/README.md

   + [react-reveal](https://www.npmjs.com/package/react-reveal) a lightweight animation library for revealing content on scroll.
   + [react-scrollchor](https://www.npmjs.com/package/react-scrollchor) a scrollspy package designed for React with built in smooth scrolling to different elements on the page.
   + [react-chartsjs2](https://www.npmjs.com/package/react-chartjs-2) data visualization library with various chart components.
-  + [material-ui](https://www.npmjs.com/package/@material-ui/core) component library based on material design, we utilize a number of components as well as icons from this library in the app.
+  + [material-ui](https://www.npmjs.com/package/@material-ui/core) component library based on material design, we utilize a number of components as well as icons from here in the app.

 ## 🌟 Acknowledgements